 You will be supported to provide some OOH care as this is an essential and exciting part of the job of a remote and rural GP.
-This will be with full clinical backup and will be paid additionally to the salary - you won't be thrown in the deep end or left to work alone unless you are confident to do so - there will always be friendly help at hand!
+This will be with full clinical backup and will be paid additionally to the fellowship salary - you won't be thrown in the deep end or left to work alone unless you are confident to do so - there will always be friendly help at hand!

-There are opportunities to take part in on island training exercises through the year with our colleagues in the ambulance service, the lifeboat and the coastguard.
+There are normally opportunities to take part in on island training exercises through the year with our colleagues in the ambulance service, the lifeboat and the coastguard.

-If you are interested in the Islay and Jura Rural Fellowship role or would like more information or to arrange a visit please contact:
+If you are interested in the Islay Rural Fellowship and would like more information, or to arrange a visit, please contact our Practice Manager, Alan Beresford.